- diethylamine salicylate

 Consult your doctor before use if you are pregnant, breastfeeding, asthmatic or on any other medicines.
 For external use only.
 Not to be used on broken skin.
 Avoid contact with eyes and sensitive areas of the skin.
 Always try on a small area first.
 Always use sparingly.
 Some people may experience discomfort, particularly those with sensitive skin or if used in hot weather/after a hot bath.
 Temporary skin redness/burning sensation may occur.
 Discontinue use if excessive irritation or unwanted effects occur.
 If symptoms persist consult your doctor.

 The excipients methyl p-hydroxybenzoate and propyl p-hydroxybenzoate may cause allergic reactions (possibly delayed) and cetostearyl alcohol may cause local skin reactions (e.g. contact dermatitis).

-Odour Free Lloyds Cream should be kept out of the reach and sight of children.
+Odour Free Lloyds Cream should be kept out of the sight and reach of children.

 There have been reports that topical salicylates may potentiate the anticoagulant effects of warfarin.
 It is therefore advisable that caution should be exercised with patients who are on coumarin anticoagulants.

 Salicylates (as NSAIDs) may increase blood levels and therefore toxicity of methotrexate by delaying its excretion.